 It's an exciting time in Australia to consider obtaining a qualification in Celebrancy.
-With the December 2017 passing of marriage equality legislation it is anticipated that this landmark change will see a significant increase in demand for celebrants in Australia.
+There have been land mark changes in Celebrancy legislation which will see a significant increase in demand for celebrants in Australia.

 Our celebrancy course reflects the role of celebrants who work with their clients to plan and present ceremonies of varied types in the Australian community.
 These include weddings and community ceremonies, such as naming of babies, renewal of wedding vows, commitment ceremonies and funerals.